Article by CanQualify.com

 A prequalification process can be especially useful to contractors, suppliers and vendors because it helps understand what is required to work with your company.
 It also helps contractors know you have a standard for safety and requires them to adhere to that standard as well.
 This can often help everyone feel safer while working on your site and especially so if multiple suppliers are involved.

-How do you Prequalify a Supplier?
+How do you Prequalify a Supplier or Contractor?

 • Set benchmarks for requirements